Fitness centre manager

 - corporate gyms

-- on board ships.
+- on cruise ships.

 It may be possible to work abroad for one of the national chains of health and fitness clubs that have expanded into Europe.
 Get more tips on how to find a job.